HadrienG2/hists-mt/Notes.md

     * This seems on purpose, given that the underlying RFillBinCoord impl has to do extra work to get this weird "coordidx" and it seems consistent with whatever RGetBinIndex which is used by Fill is doing.
+    * However, this API's ergonomics are surprising enough that I still suspect that it may not be the intended behavior.
-    * But I can't fathom who could possibly think that this confusing logic is a good idea, and should have a chat with the ROOT team before moving on.
+    * Need to have a chat with the ROOT team before moving forward here.

 - I have added a primitive build system and some separate compilation
     * Direct consequence: you can now run the tests with just `make tests -j8`